vala-lang/valdo/README.md

 `valdo lib` - initializes a new library

-`valdo -l` - lists all available templates
+`valdo` - lists all available templates

 ## Creating a new a template